 Bikes normally ply with 1, 3, 18, 21, 24, or 27 speeds.
 Different kind of bikes contains a different level of gear.
 Fixed gear bikes or BMX bikes mostly come with a single gear.
 Mountain bikes come with big combinations of gears.
 It comes with gear shifters, which are between 10 and 30 while they may have 1 to 3 cogs at the front and up to 10 at the rear.
 Regular road bikes contain 2 cogs at the front and up to 9 at the rear, which means in total 18 gears.
 Most kid’s bikes contain 6 to 12 gears.

 Also Read: How to Dress for Winter Mountain Biking

 The front and rear gears combination of bike gear work.
 Though, the accurate combination always helps to feel very much easy and smooth.

 3 basic gears combination are mentioned below for easy and smooth shifting

 This gear is perfect for ordinary territory, which does not have too much resistance.
 While riding on flat terrain or any rolling surface the normal gear can be used.
 This gear is amazing if you want marginally resistance, but not excessively.
 When the terrain is a bit up and down, you may flick among the rear gears for changes.

-Rear Gear- The middle sprockets.
-Rear gear controlled by the right shifter.
+Rear Gear– The middle sprockets.
+Rear gear is controlled by the right shifter.
 (3,4,5,6)

 Low Gear Combination

 This gear is mainly best for climbing.
-This combination allows you to climb up the hill and moving down to the hill securely and effortlessly.
+This combination allows you to climb up the hill and move down to the hill securely and effortlessly.